RandyPayano/Covid-19-Dashboard/README.md

-<b>Pairs Trading</b> | https://pairstrading.herokuapp.com
+<b>Pairs Trading</b> | https://coronaviruscovid19.herokuapp.com/
 <br>

-<b>WHAT IS PAIRS TRADING?</b>
+<b>GLOBAL CORONAVIRUS (COVID-19) LIVE OVERVIEW</b>

-Created visually interactive dashboard of the spread of Coronavirus (COVID-19 ) to facilitate information and bring awareness of the global pandemic.
+I created a visually interactive dashboard of the spread of Coronavirus (COVID-19 ) to facilitate information and bring awareness of the global pandemic.
 Using quantitative methods and statistical analysis, I extracted, interpreted and analyzed data to identify key metrics and transform raw data into meaningful information.

 <br>